 - A failure to properly close valves after use; and

 - Poor ventilation in room where oxygen is used.

 Anyone who has suffered burns, lacerations, or a concussion while working would be well advised to research his or her legal options.
 New Jersey workers’ compensation should be available to cover the resulting medical bills as well as a portion of the wages lost while healing.
 Many workers, however, struggle to receive the support they need.
 It is common for insurance companies to deny injury claims and for workers to struggle with mounting medical bills and lost wages.

-If you have been denied the benefits you need, you have the right to file an appeal.
 With the help of an experienced Princeton explosion accident attorney, you can build your case, reapply, or file a claim in court.
 No injured worker should go without support or should feel forced to return to work before he or she has recovered completely.